 Maintenance and repairs are ongoing problems with any property.
 By the time you find someone to handle the repair, communicate between repairman and tenant to figure out scheduling, and follow-up to make sure everything was done well, you’ll have spent way more time than you would like on the project.
 Add in the time you spend figuring out the finances behind repairs and maintenance, and you’ll really be wishing you could save some time.

 Each individual aspect of property ownership may not be too time-consuming, but the things we’ve mentioned here are just a drop in the bucket of all the time-consuming things a property owner has to deal with.
 Combined, all of these tasks add up to take up a lot of your time.
 If you’re realizing that you spend more time than you thought on your rental property, it may be time to call in backup!

-Real Property Management helps property owners like you free up their time for more important things.
+Real Property Management East Valley helps property owners like you free up their time for more important things.
 RPM takes all the hassle off your plate, dealing with things like marketing, showing, and maintaining your property, along with staying on top of your tenants for payments.
 They’ll even help with evictions (because nobody’s got time for that!).
-If you’re ready to save some time and still enjoy all the best benefits of property ownership, call Real Property Management at 480-981-7000for a free management quote.
+If you’re ready to save some time and still enjoy all the best benefits of property ownership, call RPM East Valley at 480-981-7000 for a free management quote.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.